Welcome | spec | C-PLOT | Support | Downloads | Users | Contact

 plot_cntl(s)

 Selects built-in plotting features.
 The argument s is a string of comma- or space-delimited options.
-The following options may be preceded by a minus sign to turn the associated feature off, nothing (or an optional plus sign) to turn the feature on or a question mark to return a value of one or a zero that indicates whether the associated feature is currently on or off.
+The following options may be preceded by a minus sign to turn the associated feature off or nothing (or an optional plus sign) to turn the feature on.
+A question mark before or after the option will return a value of one or a zero that indicates whether the associated feature is currently on or off.
 For example,

 plot_cntl("xlog,ylog") # turns x and y log-axis mode on